 A Brand New Trend

-Smart cities are a new development trend that is being witnessed in several nations throughout the world.
-Amsterdam, Barcelona, Seoul, Stockholm, Singapore, Phuket, and Jakarta are among the cities that are actively adopting smart city initiatives.
+Smart cities are a new development trend that we can witness in several nations throughout the world.
+For instance, Amsterdam, Barcelona, Seoul, Stockholm, Singapore, Phuket, and Jakarta are among the cities that are actively adopting smart city initiatives.

 As a result, developing smart cities in a planned, integrated, and comprehensive manner is critical to ensuring that Malaysia keeps up with global urban development trends.